EHF Women's Champions League

-The Women's EHF Champions League is the competition for the top women's handball clubs in Europe, organised annually by the European Handball Federation (EHF).
+The EHF Women's Champions League is the competition for the top women's handball clubs in Europe, organised annually by the European Handball Federation (EHF).
 It is the most prestigious tournament for clubs, with the champions of Europe's top national leagues participating.

 Tournament structure

 Each year, the EHF publishes a ranking list of its member federations.
 The first 27 nations are allowed to participate in the tournament with their national champion.
-The national federations are allowed to request extra places or upgrades from the EHF Cup.
+The national federations are allowed to request extra places or upgrades from the EHF European League.

 The EHF Champions League is divided into five stages.
 Depending on the ranking of their national federation and of the criteria list, teams can enter the competition in either qualification or the group phase.

 The current playing system changed for the 2020–21 season.

 Qualification tournament

 Groups of four teams are formed.
 The number of groups can vary each season.
 Teams from each group play semi-finals and finals, in a single venue over a weekend.
-The winning team from each group advance to the group phase, while teams from lower ranks continue in the EHF Cup.
+The winning team from each group advance to the group phase, while teams from lower ranks continue in the EHF European League.